ddev/ddev-xhgui/README.md

 [XhGui](https://github.com/perftools/xhgui) is a graphical interface for XHProf profiling data that can store the results in MongoDB or PDO database.

+See <https://performance.wikimedia.org/xhgui/> for an demonstration of XHGui data collection.

 ## Warning

 This addon is for debugging in a development environment.